hanabi/hanabi.github.io/Beginners.md

 <img src="img/beginners/playing_multiple_1s2.png" height="150" />

 * Bob knows that fresh 1's have priority, so he plays the slot 1 card next.
-After that, he should play the slot 4 card, and then the slot 3 card.
+After that, he should play the slot 4 card, and then the slot 3 card (e.g. resuming the play order from before).

 ### The Early Game